ppy/osu-wiki/news/2018-06-17-project-loved-week-of-june-17th.md

 [S.S.H. - Fierce Fight-Remix](https://osu.ppy.sh/beatmapsets/40480) by [Snow Note](https://osu.ppy.sh/users/643394), [DakkyChan](https://osu.ppy.sh/users/2107017), [ExGon](https://osu.ppy.sh/users/214187) and [inaba-tan](https://osu.ppy.sh/users/477744)
 *written by [SartNYAN OwO xD](https://osu.ppy.sh/users/4100941)*

-Coming in with probably the most unorthodox map of this week's catch loved vote are [Exgon](https://osu.ppy.sh/users/214187) and [Dakkychan](https://osu.ppy.sh/users/2107017) with their collab on Fierce Fight-Remix.
-With really no other pattern than cross screen jumps and 280BPM left-rights this maps clocks in as a huge challenge for even the very best of players, as you will need some crazy consistency to stay alive on this map.
-Fierce Fight-Remix is and definitely also feels like an old school map, for those of us who are into that.
+Coming in with probably the most unorthodox map of this week's catch loved vote are [ExGon](https://osu.ppy.sh/users/214187) and [Dakkychan](https://osu.ppy.sh/users/2107017) with their collab on Fierce Fight-Remix.
+With really no other pattern than cross screen jumps and 280BPM left-rights, this map clocks in as a huge challenge for even the very best of players, as you will need some crazy consistency to stay alive on this map.
+Fierce Fight-Remix definitely also feels like an old school map, for those of us who are into that.
 So go take it for a spin, perhaps you will discover this style to be very much to your liking!

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/catch/holdin-on-skrillex-nero-remix-.jpg)](https://osu.ppy.sh/community/forums/topics/762216)

 [MONSTA - Holdin' On (Skrillex & Nero Remix)](https://osu.ppy.sh/beatmapsets/78908) by [VelperK](https://osu.ppy.sh/users/348467)
 *written by [Tenshichan](https://osu.ppy.sh/users/1101600)*

 A map which most of the veteran players remember—Holdin' On by [VelperK](https://osu.ppy.sh/users/348467).
 Back in the days when he submitted this map it was instantly popular among the community and has been played in nearly every multiplayer match.
-Over the years it started to disappear slowly; it's about time to bring it back and feel the nostalgia.
+Over the years, it started to disappear slowly; it's about time to bring it back and feel the nostalgia.
 The mapping style is somewhat timeless; although you can feel that it is older it still doesn't feel too out of place for today's standards.
 It mostly consists of precise left-right movement paired with a few hyperchains here and there—super general.
 I believe the majority of the community appreciates this map which makes it a great contender for the loved category.
 My hope will never die.

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/catch/dysthymia.jpg)](https://osu.ppy.sh/community/forums/topics/762217)

 [a\_hisa - Dysthymia](https://osu.ppy.sh/beatmapsets/616346) by [Kyuare](https://osu.ppy.sh/users/2705312)
 *written by [SartNYAN OwO xD](https://osu.ppy.sh/users/4100941)*

-As 2017's CWC went into the quarter final's stage people discovered one of [Kyuare](https://osu.ppy.sh/users/2705312)'s at that time lesser famous maps, that being Dysthymia.
-This map has tons of variation in streaming patterns, as well as some long-distanced jumps, blended together with [Kyuare](https://osu.ppy.sh/users/2705312)'s well known triangle like left-rights.
+As 2017's CWC went into the quarter final's stage, people discovered one of [Kyuare](https://osu.ppy.sh/users/2705312)'s lesser famous (at the time) maps, Dysthymia.
+This map has tons of variation in streaming patterns, as well as some long-distanced jumps, blended together with Kyuare's well-known triangle-like left-rights.
 Altogether, this map makes for a very interesting experience on a pretty conventional map.
 Most active players should be able to pass this map without too many struggles, but pulling off a full combo can prove to be quite difficult with this map's earlier mentioned structure and length.

 ## <a name="osumania" id="osumania"></a>osu!mania